turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 #### mod
 A mod may specify dependencies on other mods.
 While you can manually edit the `mod` dependencies in the `mod.pp`, they are more commonly managed by Powerpipe when you install, update, or uninstall mods via the [powerpipe mod commands](/docs/reference/cli/mod).

 The mod dependency may specify a `version`.
-This can be a [semver](https://semver.org/), an exact version, or a tag name:
+This can be a [semver](https://semver.org/) or an exact version:

 ```hcl
 require {